danijar/computer-game/README.md

 - `F` Let a cube fall down in the center of the world.
 - Hold `Left Shift` to insert more and fast cubiods.

+### Scripting

+The scripting language use is JavaScript.

+As described under above, the scripting console can be accessed by pressing the `Tab` key.
+Though it is only visible in debug mode.
+There is a scripting function to enter debug mode, which you'll have to type in blindly since the console isn't visible yet.

+To enable debug mode, blindly press `Tab`, type in `debug()` and hit `Enter`.
+You can now see debug information on the screen like the scripting console, frames per second, number of loaded meshes, coordinates of the camera, and so on.

+For a full list of scripting functions, see the [List of Scripting Functions](https://github.com/ComputerGame/GraphicsApplication/wiki/List-of-Scripting-Functions).

 Branches
 --------